DougHennig/SFMail/README.md

 ## Releases

+### 2022-09-10

+* No longer gives project manager build errors when VFPExMAPI.fll is not present.

 ### 2022-03-16

-Added support for Modern Authentication.
+* Added support for Modern Authentication.

 ### 2021-02-04

-Initial release.
+* Initial release.